ljhwang/LSD_Sphinx/docs/source/resources/folds.md

 ![some dummy txt](../images/folds.png)

-# FOLDS - Federation of Online Legacay Data in Seismology
+# FOLDS - Federation of Online Legacy Data in Seismology

 ## Background
 Proposed metadata fields for standardizing metadata needed to support an internationally coordinated collection system of digital legacy seismic data elements generated from analog recordings.
-These standards will make easier the work of those at collection centers creating the metadata and at data centers that manage metadata and corresponding legacy data.
+These standards will make easier the work of those at the collection centers, creating the metadata and at data centers that manage metadata and corresponding legacy data.
 However, to manage the level of effort required for data collection centers to participate, enough metadata is required to make legacy data Findable, Accessible,